fhgrings/5g-core-network-slicing/README.md

 AWS Account **or** ProxMox Hypervisor

-For one-step deploy Linux is required
+For one-step deploy Linux is required Or

+Terraform;

+Ansible.

 ## Description